-Hong Kong police break up new protest with rubber bullets, tear gas
+Hong Kong police break up protests as summer of discontent shows no sign of let-up

-HONG KONG (Reuters) - Hong Kong police fired rubber bullets, tear gas and pepper spray on Friday to clear protesters outside a subway station on the densely populated Kowloon peninsula, the latest clash in 14 weeks of sometimes violent anti-government demonstrations.
+HONG KONG (Reuters) - Hong Kong police fired rubber bullets and tear gas on Friday to clear renewed protests outside a subway station on the densely populated Kowloon peninsula, the latest clashes in 14 weeks of sometimes violent anti-government unrest.

+Hong Kong leader Carrie Lam announced concessions this week to try to end the protests, including formally scrapping a hugely unpopular extradition bill, but many said they were too little, too late.

-Hundreds of protesters, many of them masked and dressed in black, took cover behind umbrellas and barricades made from street fencing.
+Hundreds of demonstrators, many of them masked and dressed in black, took cover from the tear gas behind umbrellas and barricades made from street fencing.
 Some had broken through a metal grill to enter the station where they pulled down signs, broke turnstiles and daubed graffiti on the walls.

 “We’re angry at the police and angry at the government,” said Justin, 23, dressed in black and wearing a hoodie.
-“Police was very brutal with us at this station.
-We cannot let them get away with it.”
+“Police was very brutal with us at this station on Aug.
+31. We cannot let them get away with it.”

-Protesters had gathered outside Prince Edward station in Mong Kok, one of the world’s most densely populated regions, where police had fired beanbag guns and used pepper spray to clear demonstrators this week.
+Protesters gathered outside Prince Edward station in Mong Kok, one of the world’s most densely populated regions, 3 km (two miles) from the harbourside hotel and shopping district of Tsim Sha Tsui.
+On the night of Aug.
+31, police stormed trains at the station, using batons against passengers cowering on the floor, to make arrests.

-They withdrew when police fired rubber bullets, but regrouped in smaller pockets to light fires in the street from wooden pallets, cardboard boxes and other debris.
-Firemen were dousing the flames.
+On Friday, the protesters withdrew when police fired rubber bullets, but regrouped in smaller pockets to light fires in the street from wooden pallets, cardboard boxes and other debris.
+Firemen doused the flames as onlookers casually milled around, taking pictures.

-“The police will use appropriate force to conduct a dispersal operation and warn all protesters to stop all illegal acts and leave immediately,” police said in a statement.
+Some protesters smashed up an elevator and entrance at the nearby Yau Ma Tei MTR station and traffic lights outside.

-There was no immediate official word of arrests or injuries.
-Both Mong Kok and Prince Edward stations were closed.
+There was no immediate official word on arrests or injuries, though some people were being treated at roadsides for minor wounds.
+Cable News said one person had been attacked with a knife.

+Mong Kok, Prince Edward and Yau Ma Tei stations were closed.

-Hong Kong leader Carrie Lam announced measures this week to try to restore order in the Chinese-ruled city, including the formal withdrawal of a bill that triggered the demonstrations.
+Lam’s measures to try to restore order in the Chinese-ruled city included the formal withdrawal of the bill that triggered the demonstrations.
 The law would have allowed extraditions to mainland China, despite the city having an independent judiciary dating back to British colonial rule.

-But the demonstrations, which began in June, had long since morphed into a broader calls for more democracy and many protesters have pledged to fight on, calling Lam’s concessions too little, too late.
+But the demonstrations, which began in June, had long since broadened into calls for more democracy and many protesters have pledged to fight on, calling Lam’s concessions too little, too late.

 “No China” was daubed over walls along the key north-south artery of Nathan Road.